 Most of the paintings located inside the Cathedral originate from later periods, Renaissance and Baroque.

-The City Lodge, located opposite to the Cathedral, used to be a public courtroom.
+The City Lodge, located opposite the Cathedral, used to be a public courtroom.
 It is notable for its 6 pillars decorated with capitals and two reliefs carved into the wall.
-Unfortunately, during summer you can't clearly see the pillars, since there is a coffee bar just nearby.
+Unfortunately, during summer you can't clearly see the pillars since there is a coffee bar just nearby.

 But what you can see clearly is a relief called The Relief of Justice made by Nicholas Florentino.
 Its located inside the Lodge, on the east wall.
-It displays a blindfolded woman caring weighing scale, which is a sign of justice.
-Above the woman is inscription Pro Aequitate, Latin expression which means "for equity".
+It displays a blindfolded woman caring a weighing scale, which is a sign of justice.
+Above the woman there is inscription Pro Aequitate, Latin expression which means "for equity".

 The second sculpture, made by Ivan Meštrović, is dedicated to Croatian bishop Petar Berislavic.

 Just near the Lodge, there is St. Sebastian's church with the clock tower.
 At the entrance to the church, there are two sculptures: one depicts St. Sebastian the Martyr, and the other depicts Christ.

-The next building surrounding the main square is City Hall.
+The next building surrounding the main square is the old City Hall.
 It is a combination of various artistic styles.
-Today it's location of the tourist board office.
+Today it's the location of the tourist board office.

 Trogir features many interesting palaces of noble families.
 Cipko Palace stands out the most among them.
-It's Reinnesance building located opposite the Cathedral, on the western side.
+It's the Reinnesance building located opposite the Cathedral, on the western side.

 Riva in Trogir

 There are numerous tourist agencies organizing tours to nearby islands Brac, Hvar, Korcula, Bisevo etc. Some of them are available to reserve online.

 The fortress is trapeze-shaped with four towers at its angles.

 I returned to Trogir on August 27, 2019.
 The fortress was opened.
 I paid 25 kunas (around 3.5 euros) for entering the fortress.
 The climbing took around 10 minutes.
-The stairs were a little tough at the times (I recommend not to wear flip-flops while climbing the fortress), but it was worth the effort and money.
-View from the top of the fortress was amazing.
-You can see how beautiful Trogir really is.
+The stairs were a little tough at the times (I recommend not wearing flip-flops while climbing the fortress), but it was worth the effort and money.
+The view from the top of the fortress was amazing.
+I could see how beautiful Trogir is.